Skip to Content

 What Are the Puppy Blues?

 For some people they may feel sad, depressed or lonely, others may feel anxious or overwhelmed.
 It’s not unusual to want to cry.
 You may feel like your life will never be the same as it was before the puppy.
-Some will feel regret and want to return the puppy.
-Others still will start to have second thoughts about whether they were ready to get a puppy in the first place.
+Some will feel regret, or that they made a huge mistake and want to return the puppy.
+Others will start to have second thoughts about whether they were ready to get a puppy in the first place.

 For me, I think I felt every one of those feelings in the first few weeks after bringing home Bella.

-Whatever you are feeling know that you are not alone.
-Those first couple of weeks is the hardest but it does get better.
+Whatever you are feeling, know that you are not alone.
+Those first couple of weeks are the hardest but it does get better.

 What Causes the Puppy Blues?

 So, you may be wondering what causes the puppy blues.
-After all you were so excited to get your new puppy.
+After all, you were so excited to get your new best friend.
 So what changed?
 The causes will differ by person but the most common reasons are:

-1. First time they are responsible for another life.
+1. First-time they are responsible for another life.
+For first-time pet owners, they may not realize just how much hard work is involved with caring for a puppy.
+Especially in the early days after bringing your dog home.
 Young puppies are like babies, they need a lot of care in the first few weeks.
 This can be very stressful when it is new.

 2. Unrealistic expectations of life with a puppy.
-Even if you did your research, chances are you probably didn’t get an accurate picture of what it’s like to care for a puppy.
+For new dog owners, even if you did your research, chances are you probably didn’t get an accurate picture of what it’s like to care for a puppy.

 3. Sleep Deprivation – It’s common for puppies to cry the first few nights in their new home.
-Plus they can’t hold their bladder for more than a few hours at night.
-All this translates into sleepless nights for the first couple of weeks.
+Plus, they can’t hold their bladder for more than a few hours at night.
+All this translates into sleepless nights and feelings of anxiety for the first couple of weeks.
+As you may already know, the lack of sleep can really alter your mood.

 More contributing factors

-1. Potty training issues – For first-time puppy parents potty training can be hard.
+• Potty training issues – For new dog parents toilet training can be hard.
 Check out our post on How to potty train a puppy fast

-3. Behavioral Issues – Puppies don’t come trained, but with some help you can train your own puppy.
-Here are some tips on how to train a puppy
+• Behavioral Issues – Puppies don’t come trained, but with some help you can train your own puppy.
+Here are some basic training tips on how to train a puppy

-4. Damage caused by puppy – The best thing you can do for you and your puppy is to provide him with a safe place to play.
-I recommend using an exercise pen that attaches to a crate.
+• Damage caused by puppy – The best thing you can do for you and your puppy is to provide him with a safe space to play.
+I recommend using an exercise pen that attaches to a crate or a baby gate that limits where they can roam.

-1. Feeling like you can’t bond with your puppy- You might feel like you are unable to feel close to your puppy.
+• Feeling like you can’t bond with your puppy You might feel like you are unable to feel close to your puppy.
 Just remember that bonding does take time.

-2. Increased workload – There is no denying that puppies take a lot of work in the beginning.
-But it does get better
+• Increased workload – There is no denying that puppies take a lot of work in the beginning.
+But the good news is, it does get better

-3. Dog/child interaction – There is nothing sweeter that a child and their dog but during the puppy biting stage the two don’t necessarily get along.
+• Dog/child interaction – There is nothing sweeter than a child and their dog but during the puppy biting stage the two don’t necessarily get along.

 Can You Get Puppy Blues?

-The funny thing is we chose to get a puppy because we were hoping it would help with some of the stress our family was feeling.
+The funny thing is we decided to get a puppy because we were hoping it would help with some of the stress our family was feeling.
 We had read that dogs were great stress relievers for kids.
-I can tell you the first few weeks of Bella living with us were anything but stress free.
+I can tell you the early weeks of Bella living with us were anything but stress free.
 I worried about everything.

 How Long Do the Blues Last?

 This really depends on the person, but the blues should go away once you are able to gain some control over the situation.
 Generally the first two or three weeks are the hardest.
-This is when you are getting little sleep and you are still working on potty training.
-After the first three weeks your puppy should be going to sleep without crying.
-They may even be able to sleep about 4 hours in a row.
+This is when you are getting little sleep, you are still working on potty training and trying to establish a daily routine everyone can live with.

 When Do Puppies Get Easier?